African greys (Psittacus erithacus) are high-maintenance birds, so meeting their care needs isn’t easy.

 - Avocado.

-All of these foods are toxic to parrots.
+These foods are toxic to parrots.
 For example, the seeds of stone fruits contain cyanide.

 Feather Care